khazarkhorrami/VGS_alignment/README.md

 ## Implementation details

-All code is developed in keras using Tensorflow 1.15.0.
+All code is developed and tested in keras using Tensorflow 1.15.0.
 Example Anaconda environment can be prepared as below:

 conda create --name VGSalignment python=3.7